tqtezos/minter/README.md

 bin/originate-fa2-nft-contracts
 ```

+You can now open:

+- [http://localhost:9000](http://localhost:9000) to view the application.
+- [http://localhost:9000/graphql](http://localhost:9000/graphql) to open the GraphQL playground.

 ## Development

-Note names of the services printed by the start script and check their log
+Note the names of the services printed by the start script and check their log
 output, e.g.:

 ```